Mortgage Matchup Center: Renovations

 The arena underwent its second significant renovation in its history.
 The Phoenix City Council approved the plan on January 23, 2019, involving the arena, with the Phoenix Suns paying up to $80 million alongside any overrun costs.
 The first renovation, completed in March 2003, had a 16000 sqft air-conditioned glass-enclosed atrium built on the northwest side of the arena.
 That $67 million project was constructed to keep patrons cool while waiting in line for tickets or spending time inside the building before events.
 The arena upgrades have been done as part of the Suns' plan to keep it economically competitive after Desert Diamond Arena opened.
 Former Suns owner Jerry Colangelo originally thought of the renovations after visiting Staples Center in Los Angeles and envisioned a similar entertainment district in Phoenix.

 COVID-19 pandemic

 The COVID-19 pandemic in Arizona forced a pause to the Suns' 2019–20 season and allowed for an early start to the most recent renovations.
 Up to 80% of all planned work was completed in time for the 2020 preseason home opener, a 112–107 loss to the Los Angeles Lakers on December 16, 2020.
 The Mercury originally planned to play their 2020 WNBA season home games at Arizona Veterans Memorial Coliseum, but relocated all of the season's games to the IMG Academy in Bradenton, Florida.
 The Rattlers had their 2020 IFL season cancelled, but played their first home game of the 2021 season on June 12, 2021, against the Tucson Sugar Skulls.
 The arena renovations would be fully completed by the end of the Suns' 2021 NBA Finals run.

-Use by City Council

-Members of the Phoenix City Council were criticized in 2022 for using a suite in the arena to watch games and concerts.
-The council subsequently voted to consider leasing out the suite.